Live Chat for Law Firm Websites: Why It Works

 So How Does Live Chat Work for Law Firms?

 After testing a variety of providers, with both live operators and chat bots, Firmidable has partnered with Ngage Live Chat, a company that’s been hosting Live Chat services since 2008.
-They’ve handled more than 2 million chats.
+They’ve handled more than 6 million chats.

 Ngage team members take care of the Live Chat sessions, greeting visitors to your website and giving them a chance to share the basics of their legal situation.

-This means you don’t need to assign someone from your office to Live Chat duty, which is good because you likely don’t have anyone working 24/7.
+This means you don’t need to assign someone from your office to Live Chat duty, which is good because no one from your firm is likely interested in working 24/7.

-But Will Your Law Firm Get Qualified Prospects?
+But Will Your Law Firm Get Qualified Leads from Live Chat?

 A key to the effectiveness of Ngage Live Chat is that the system only passes along qualified leads.

-If someone in a chat has a problem unrelated to your law firm’s practice areas, or they otherwise don’t meet your firm’s criteria for a relevant lead, Ngage doesn’t forward it, and you don’t pay for the chat.
+That means if someone in a chat has a problem unrelated to your law firm’s practice areas, or otherwise doesn’t meet your firm’s criteria for a relevant lead, Ngage doesn’t forward it, and you don’t pay for the chat.

-And this is the part Peter Gorton really loves about Live Chat for law firms: “They do not charge us unless it’s an actual lead.”
+This is the part attorney Peter Gorton really loves about Live Chat for law firms: “They do not charge us unless it’s an actual lead.”

-He says his firm pays by the lead, and the cost is minimal, which he considers one of the best attributes of Live Chat.
+He says since his firm pays by the lead, and the cost is minimal, he considers this one of the best attributes of Live Chat.

-Nine out of ten people looking at TVs, for example, may say “No thanks” when a sales rep asks if they have any questions.
+Nine out of ten people looking at TVs, for example, may say “no thanks” when that sales associate asks if they have any questions.

-But for the one or two who do have questions, having that rep there when the prospect wants to talk can be the difference between their buying on the spot or leaving the store and going somewhere else.
+But for the one or two who do have questions, having that rep there when the potential customer wants to talk can be the difference between buying on the spot or leaving the store to shop somewhere else.

-Alex also says people using Live Chat are more likely to hire a lawyer in the first place.
+Doug also says people using Live Chat are more likely to hire a lawyer after the initial chat.
 Their interest in chatting indicates they’re ready to stop reading website pages and are ready for action on their case.

-So if your law practice isn’t offering Live Chat for prospective clients who are eager to make a connection with someone and get help, you could be missing a chance to get more cases—and revenue.
+So if your law practice isn’t offering Live Chat for prospective clients eager to make a connection and get help, you could be missing a chance to get more cases—and revenue.

-Full disclosure: Firmidable gets a referral fee for clients it sends to Ngage.
+Disclosure: The Firmidable law firm marketing agency receives a referral fee for firms it sends to Ngage.
 But we only send people there because we’ve seen how well it works for law firm leaders like Peter Gorton.
 So tell Ngage that Firmidable suggested that you, well, chat with them.

 At Firmidable, we can help you determine whether Live Chat is right for your law firm.
-If you want to chat, call us at (504) 525-0932 or contact us via email.
+If you want to chat, call us at (504) 525-0932 or contact us online.